 Almost all petrol mowers currently sold in Australia have four-stroke engines.
-Emissions law passed in September 2017 will phase out the sale of two-stroke lawnmowers entirely, due to concerns about their environmental and health impacts.
+An emissions law passed in September 2017 will phase out the sale of two-stroke lawnmowers entirely, due to concerns about their environmental and health impacts.
 Two-stroke engines will continue to be allowed in smaller power equipment such as line trimmers and chainsaws, as long as they meet emissions standards for those products.

 Ease of use

-- A turned-up handle is easier on your wrists and gives better control over the lawn mower.
+- A turned-up handle is easier on your wrists and gives better control over the lawnmower.

 - The engine control lever should be on the handlebar for easy access and you should be able to operate it without too much effort.